 The details of this design effort including performance data are discussed in this paper.
 Specifically, the effort to improve the dynamic performance, fuel efficiency, and emissions of a commercially available two cylinder, four-stroke snowmobile is described.
-Engine thermal efficiency has been increased through Late Intake Valve Closure (LIVC) valve timing modification for Miller cycle operation, while high load power was increased through the implementation of a turbocharger and variable electronic boost control.
-An electronic throttle was also implemented in combination with a "performance/economy" mode switch to limit speed and increase fuel efficiency per the rider's demands.
+Engine thermal efficiency has been increased through Late Intake Valve Closure (LIVC) valve timing modification for Atkinson/Miller cycle operation, while high load power was increased through the implementation of a turbocharger and variable electronic boost control.
+An electronic throttle was also implemented to refine the throttle response and optimize efficiency under all conditions.
 Additionally, a new exhaust system featuring a three-way catalytic converter and a simple, lightweight muffler utilizing a passive acoustic valve has been developed to reduce chemical and noise emissions.
-This snowmobile was modified to run the full range of ethanol and isobutanol-blended fuels using wideband exhaust gas oxygen sensor feedback and student-developed engine controls.
-Excellent fuel efficiency has been achieved with the lean-burn Miller cycle powertrain in addition to an exhaust emissions improvement of 13 percent from the original equipment version.
+This snowmobile was modified to run the full range of ethanol and isobutanol-blended fuels using student-developed engine controls.
+Excellent fuel efficiency has been achieved with the lean-burn Miller cycle powertrain in addition to an exhaust emissions improvement of 13 percent from the original equipment version